 13 These things I have written to you who believe in the name of the Son of God so that you may know that you have eternal life and that you may believe in the name of the Son of God.
 14 And this is the confidence that we have in him: that if we ask anything according to his will, he hears us.
 15 And if we know that he hears us, whatever we ask, we know that we have the petitions that we desired from him.

 16 If any man sees his brother sinning a sin not leading to death, he shall ask, and God will give him life for those who sin not leading to death.
-There is a sin leading to death.
+There is sin leading to death.
 I do not say that he shall pray for it.
-17 All unrighteousness is sin, and there is a sin not to death.
+17 All unrighteousness is sin, and there is sin not leading to death.

 18 We know that whoever is born of God does not sin.
 But he who is begotten of God keeps himself, and that wicked one does not touch him.
 19 And we know that we are of God, and the whole world lies in wickedness.
 20 And we know that the Son of God has come and has given us an understanding so that we may know him who is true.
 And we are in him who is true, even in his Son Jesus Christ.
 This is the true God and eternal life.

 21 Little children, keep yourselves from idols.
 Amen.